qsd-finance/docs/pages/faqs/frequently-asked-questions.en.md

 #### What about coupons and debt?

-These features do not exist in the QSD protocol and have been replaced by our below the peg mechanics that only allow entry for rewards on bonded QSD when TWAP is below $1, as well as QSG farming which can only take place below the peg.
+These features do not exist in the QSD protocol and have been replaced by our tresury buy back and burn yield farming strategy, as well as our below the peg mechanics that only allow entry for rewards on bonded QSD when TWAP is below $1 and QSG farming which can only take place below the peg.

 <br/>